 If you talk to a lot of co-operative developers and community organizers in the United States about Mondragon, you will likely hear them extol the virtues of the Caja Popular (former the Caja Laboral Popular).
 The bank owned and controlled by Mondragon played a major role in the development of the Basque co-operatives and many see it as the key to creating Mondragon in America.

 Well, who wouldn’t want a bank that caters especially to worker co-operatives?
 But is this really the secret to Mondragon success?
 It certainly played a key role and provided a method of developing new cooperatives, creating strong business plans, and otherwise ensuring the financial viability of the co-operatives.
 However, keep in mind that the banking system of Spain in 1959 was hardly a modern system and it really wasn’t able to grow due to the isolation of the nation under the heel of the Phalange.
 The CJP gave Mondragon access to capital and that is something that any worker co-operative can use.
-I would argue, based on experience, that successful worker co-operatives have no problem accessing capital from today’s financial institutions and we do have several development funds available in the United States including the Northcountry Co-operative Development Fund’s Worker Ownership Fund*.
+I would argue, based on experience, that successful worker co-operatives have no problem accessing capital from today’s financial institutions and we do have several development funds available in the United States including the Northcountry Co-operative Development Fund’s Worker Ownership Fund* (Now Shared Capital Cooperative –10/31/19).
 Granted, the availability of start-up capital has been much harder to come by and there are few, if any, Angel Investors in the worker co-operative world.
 A worker co-op bank can be started at any time.
 All that needs to happen is for the co-ops who want to create our version of the CJP to simply pool their assets and hire a bank manager (yeah, I know that it isn’t THAT simple, but bear with me).

 I think that the stronger part of the Mondragon model is the Social Council.
 Unlike the social committees of most co-operatives, this group doesn’t plan the summer picnic and winter party.
 The Social Council represents workers as workers.
 It is essentially a watch dog on management and the governing councils.
 This body within Mondragon provides a model for our co-operatives as it infuses the distributist structure of the worker co-operative with a definite syndicalist voice.